valeriangalliat/fetch-cookie/README.md

 hook into redirects.
 However, the [node-fetch] library does expose its own API which we can use.

-Long story short: If cookies during indirection turns out to be a requirement for you, and if you are using [node-fetch], then you can use the custom node-fetch decorator provided with this library:
+Long story short: if cookies during indirection turns out to be a requirement for you, and if you are using [node-fetch], then you can use the custom node-fetch decorator provided with this library: